ChemaGit/big-data-developer-with-apache-hadoop/big-data-developer-with-apache-hadoop/kafka/readme.md

-#What is Apache Kafka?
+# What is Apache Kafka?
-	-Apache Kafka is a distributed commit log service *Widely used for data ingest
+	- Apache Kafka is a distributed commit log service
+		* Widely used for data ingest
-		*Conceptually similar to a publish-subscribe messaging system *Offers scalability, performance, reliability, and flexibility
+		* Conceptually similar to a publish-subscribe messaging system
+		* Offers scalability, performance, reliability, and flexibility

-#Characteristics of Kafka
+# Characteristics of Kafka
-	-Scalable
+	-S calable
-		*Kafka is a distributed system that supports multiple nodes -Fault-tolerant
+		* Kafka is a distributed system that supports multiple nodes
+	- Fault-tolerant
-		*Data is persisted to disk and can be replicated throughout the cluster -High throughput
+		* Data is persisted to disk and can be replicated throughout the cluster
+	- High throughput
-		*Each broker can process hundreds of thousands of messages per second -Low latency
+		* Each broker can process hundreds of thousands of messages per second
+	- Low latency
-		*Data is delivered in a fraction of a second -Flexible
+		* Data is delivered in a fraction of a second
+	- Flexible
-		*Decouples the production of data from its consumption
+		* Decouples the production of data from its consumption

-#Kafka Use Cases
+# Kafka Use Cases
-	-Kafka is used for a variety of use cases, such as *Log aggregation
+	- Kafka is used for a variety of use cases, such as *Log aggregation
 		*Messaging
 		*Web site activity tracking
 		*Stream processing
 		*Event sourcing

-#Apache Kafka Overview
+# Apache Kafka Overview

-#Key Terminology
+# Key Terminology
-	-Message
+	- Message
-		*A single data record passed by Kafka
+		* A single data record passed by Kafka
-	-Topic
+	- Topic
-		*A named log or feed of messages within Kafka -Producer
+		* A named log or feed of messages within Kafka
+	- Producer
-		*A program that reads messages from Kafka
+		* A program that reads messages from Kafka
-	-Consumer
+	- Consumer
-		*A program that reads messages from Kafka
+		* A program that reads messages from Kafka

 #Messages
 	-Messages in Kafka are variable-size byte arrays *Represent arbitrary user-defined content